RL-MVA-2023-24/RL-Class-Assignment/README.md

 ### Grading

-The final grade, out of ten points, is made of two parts.
+The final grade, out of nine points, is made of two parts.
 First, your agent will be evaluated on the default patient.
 There are six score thresholds: every time your agent passes a threshold, you gain one point.
 Then, your agent will be evaluated on the population of patients.
-There are four score thresholds: every time your agent passes a threshold, you gain one point.
+There are three score thresholds: every time your agent passes a threshold, you gain another point.